chemoelectric/epr-simulation/README.md

 ### [Two-channel polarizers](https://en.wikipedia.org/w/index.php?title=Polarizer&oldid=1173590658#Beam-splitting_polarizers)

-The intensity of the light in a polarizer’s channel, by the [Law of Malus](https://en.wikipedia.org/w/index.php?title=Polarizer&oldid=1173590658#Malus's_law_and_other_properties), is inferred to determine the probability of a photon being retransmitted into that channel.
+The relative intensity of the light in a polarizer’s channel, by the [Law of Malus](https://en.wikipedia.org/w/index.php?title=Polarizer&oldid=1173590658#Malus's_law_and_other_properties), is inferred to determine the probability of a photon being retransmitted into that channel.
 Mathematical consistency requires